 A website is also a crucial starting point.
 One of the first things you need to ensure is that you have an online presence.
 Whether or not your business is based online, people will try to find you there for various reasons, so a website is crucial for first impressions.
 If your business is done solely online, this may have already taken care of itself.
 But, you need to ensure that it’s doing its job.
 Make sure it’s clean, visually appealing, and easy to navigate.
-Most important, make sure it’s not outdated.
+Most importantly, make sure it’s not outdated.
 Also be sure that you’re linking your web page via social media, partnerships, and including it on any printed materials you may be producing.

 As the online world evolves, it is becoming more and more important to have a social media presence as well.
 Social media platforms such as Facebook, Twitter, LinkedIn, Instagram, Pinterest, and more, can be a low-cost and extremely effective way to market your business.
 When potential customers search online, they will look to social media first, or your pages may come up in their organic web search.
 Either way, it’s great to have a presence there.
 It can be extremely time-consuming.
 There are tools to help you manage it, like Hootsuite; however, I always recommend not taking on more than you can handle.
 So, if a Facebook page is all you can manage at this point, focus on Facebook and manage it well.